jdi-docs/jdi-light/source/includes/_introduction.md

 # Introduction
 ## Simple JDI examples
 ### Create simple Login test
-First of all, I would like to show you how typical problems can be solved with JDI.
+First of all, let's see how JDI solves typical problems.
 Let's start with Login since most tests start with signing in.

 You can find a Java code example <a href='https://github.com/jdi-examples/jdi-introduction' target="_blank">here</a>